-For those who live in a tiny apartment, condo, or small home, there’s a good chance there will be a small kitchen.
-Some larger apartments and houses also present this particular organizational challenge.
-The first step with a small kitchen is to pare down your belongings to the essentials.
+For those who live in a tiny apartment, condo, or small home, there’s a good chance you have a small kitchen.
+Even some larger apartments and houses present this challenge.
+A primary organizational guideline for a small kitchen is to pare down belongings just to the essentials.
 Follow these tips to declutter a small kitchen.

 Test and Evaluate Appliances

 Kitchen appliances and gadgets can make cooking tasks easier.
 But if you have limited space in a small kitchen, they can be more trouble to store than they’re worth.
 When deciding which appliances and gadgets you need, consider the cooking tasks that can be done with another tool you already have.
 For instance, a specialized apple slicer can be nice, but you likely already have a knife that can cut your apples.
 Furthermore, for the appliances and gadgets you have, make sure to test them periodically to see whether they still work.
 Promptly repair any broken appliance you still want, so it's not just taking up space.
 Donate or trash anything that you won't use anymore.

 Only keep as many plates, bowls, mugs, glasses, and utensils as you use in your everyday life.
 Although tableware can be fun to buy and pieces are often given as gifts and souvenirs, they can end up crowding the cupboards.
 So unless you have large gatherings often, keep only what you need.
 If you host an occasional gathering, you can always borrow extra tableware if necessary.
 However, if you have special tableware for gatherings that you'd like to keep, consider moving it to a storage spot outside of your kitchen to free up cupboard space.